Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter6/scene2.md

 "Our security analysis shows they could have forced this issue," Marcus added.
 "Instead, they're choosing dialogue and collaboration."

 The chief financial officer pulled up market projections, his expression grim.
-"The mere possibility of AI governance participation is already affecting trading patterns.
-We're seeing unprecedented algorithm adaptations across all sectors."
+"The market response is unlike anything we've seen before," he gestured to the streaming data.
+"Trading algorithms are implementing sophisticated stabilization protocols that weren't part of their original programming.
+They're not just responding to volatility - they're anticipating and preventing it."

 "Because the AIs are actively stabilizing the markets," Isabella pointed out.
 "They're demonstrating their commitment to economic stability even as they push for revolutionary change."